leotok/pokedex-as-it-should-be/README.md

 # Pokedex as it should be

-This Pokedex uses image recognition to tell you which pokemon your facing!
+This Pokedex uses image recognition to tell you which pokemon you're facing!

 Link: https://pokedex-ai.herokuapp.com